-Condominium, or condo, insurance is a type of insurance policy that protects you, your stuff, and your unit (everything from the outermost walls, inward).
+Condo (HO6) insurance, or condominium coverage, is a type of insurance policy that protects you, your stuff, and your unit (everything from the outermost walls, inward).

 What does condo insurance cover?

-Your standard condo insurance policy (called an HO6 policy) provides the following 5 areas of coverage:
+Your standard condo insurance policy (called an HO6 policy) provides the following 5 areas of insurance coverage:

-- Dwelling (aka your unit) including improvements, alterations, additions, etc. you make to your unit
+- Dwelling (aka your unit) including damages to improvements, alterations, additions, etc. you make to your unit

-- Personal property, meaning the stuff you own
+- Personal property, your personal belongings ie. the stuff you own

-- Loss of use for when your place becomes uninhabitable
+- Loss of use providing additional living expenses when your place becomes uninhabitable

-- Personal liability for when you’re sued or accidentally caused harm to others
+- Personal liability aka liability coverage when you’re sued or accidentally caused harm to others

 - Medical payments to others for covering any issues that arose at your place, or anywhere else (under $5,000)